-Delivering the eggs to Mirriam somehow turned into a conversation that turned into something Renee would never quite understand.
-Eventually, in the somehow dim kitchen, warm and well fed, Renee's fears, concerns, and life story spilled out.
+Delivering the eggs to Mirriam somehow turned into a conversation that morphed into something Renee would never quite understand.
+Eventually, in the somehow dim kitchen, warm and well fed, Renee’s fears, concerns, and life story spilled out.
 She told Mirriam all of it, astonished at times that she was sharing such personal information with this woman.
 And, eventually, she found herself engulfed in strong arms, as the woman patted her hair while she cried.

 This crying, though, was a release, as all the poison that was killing her seeped into the tears.
 It was a catharsis.
 At one point she felt like that baby, being held in Mirriam’s loving arms, her face pressed to soft breasts.